omznc/vaultfetch/README.md

 <a href="https://hub.docker.com/repository/docker/omznc/vaultfetch"><img src="https://img.shields.io/badge/DockerHub-white?style=for-the-badge&logo=docker"></a></p>

-This exists to solve a simple problem I had - simply fetching multiple secrets on the same path, and saving them to an env file.
+This exists to solve a simple problem I had - simply fetching multiple secrets on the same path, and saving them to a file.

 It's supposed to be used in smaller-scale projects, where you don't want to use a full-blown secret management system, but you still want to utilize Vault.